 - Transportation of waste products for removal from the body.

-Here are some ways you can take care of your lymphatic system!
+Here are some ways you can take care of your lymphatic system and your own immune health!

 - Move!
 Unlike your blood vessels, the lymphatic system does not have a pump, so we need to pump it manually.
-Going on a walk, engaging in exercise, or physical activity can help move the fluids around!
-Other fun movements to really get the lymph pumping are jumping (especially with rebounding like on a trampoline), dancing, upside down movements such as in yoga, and dry skin brushing.
+Going on a walk, engaging in exercise, or physical activity can help move the fluids around.
+Exercises that really get the lymph moving are jumping/hopping (especially with rebounding like on a trampoline), dancing (have you tried Saturday Line Dance yet?) or upside down movements such as downward dog or legs up the wall in yoga.
+If these kinds of exercises are not accessible to you, you can stand on a vibration plate (ideally daily if you do not get much other movement) and dry skin brushing to physically move that lymph.

 If you’re interested in lymphatic drainage via massage or facial, contact us and we will help you choose the right service for you!